Patthecat249/pxe-server/README.md

 dhcp-boot=pxelinux.0,pxe-server,pxe-server

 # For UEFI-Boot Machines
-# if your machines boot with UEFI-BIOS, use the shim-bootloader
+# if your machines boot with UEFI-BIOS and secure-boot enabled, use the shim-bootloader
 dhcp-boot=tag:efi-x86_64,shimx64.efi,pxe-server,pxe-server
+# if your machines boot with UEFI-BIOS and secure-boot disabled, use the grub-bootloader
+dhcp-boot=tag:efi-x86_64,grubx64.efi,pxe-server,pxe-server

 # Or enable the option to promt "F8" to offer your vm some options to interactive install the OS
 pxe-prompt="Press F8 for menu.", 5